jfblier/cl2j.Repository/README.md

 - Add new implementation
   - `Database` implementation using reflection to create, modify and delete objects
-- `CQRS` Use CQRS parttern to decouple the read and write.
+- `CQRS` Use CQRS pattern to decouple the read and write.
 This will allow
 - `Cache` Add a simple builtin caching mecanism to have performant read DataStore
 - Helper to convert to Dictionary DataStore